 Our cat Minka is a big part of our family.
-She’s been with us for over 10 years through countless moves, road trips and even came along on a 15-month long journey through Central and South America in our van.
+She’s been with us for over 10 years through countless moves, road trips and even came along on a 15-month-long Pan American Highway trip in our campervan.

 Traveling with our cat was actually a lot easier than we expected, but there are a few things to consider before setting out on the road.